Divi Theme Slow Loading? Learn How to Speed it Up

-Yes, of course there are other factors as well, but the main factor that may be slowing down your website is your web hosting provider.
-My website always loads in around 1.5 seconds – check my Pingdom screenshot below (you can check your website’s loading on Pingdom, too) and I’m not using any caching plugins, nor any CDN service, because I’m fine with 1.5 sec loading time (Google recommends a <2 sec loading time) and I prefer not to use caching plugins or Clouflare if I don’t have to.
+Yes, of course there are other factors as well, but the main factor of Divi slow loading is your web hosting provider.
+My website always loads in around 1.1 seconds – check my Pingdom screenshot below (you can check your website’s loading time on Pingdom, too) and I’m not using any caching plugins, nor any CDN service, because I’m fine with 1.1 sec loading time (Google recommends a <2 sec loading time).
+Also, I prefer not to use caching plugins or Clouflare if I don’t have to.
 If you want, you can of course use them and then also feel free to let me know in the comments below what loading time will you have achieved.
 I believe if I used them, too, I could maybe reach a loading time in the range of 0.5 – 0.75 seconds.
 But as I said, I currently don’t need this, as I want to keep the number of plugins used on my site at minimum in order to don’t over-complicate things.
 More plugins just cause more troubles.